j1sk1ss/CordellCompiler.EXMPL/README.md

 # Summary

 **Cordell Compiler** is a compact hobby compiler for `Cordell Programming Language` with a simple syntax, inspired by C and assembly.
-It is designed for studying compilation, code optimization, translation, and low-level microcode generation.
+It is designed for studying compilation, code optimization, translation, and low-level microcode generation. </br>
+**Main goal** of this project is learning of compilers architecture and porting one to `CordellOS` project.

 ---